 - Rinse the area with a damp wash cloth afterwards and pat your skin dry.

-Apply a moisturizer afterwards to keep your skin smooth and supple.
+Applying a moisturizer afterwards to keep your skin smooth and supple would go a long way in preventing skin rashes caused by hair removal creams.
 You skin might feel itchy or develop red spots for sometime, but that’s normal.
 Do consult your doctor if the situation doesn’t resolve itself in a few hours.

 The creams also come with a few precautions after the use of the depilatory cream, such as avoiding swimming, sunbathing, and use of certain products such as deodorants or antiperspirants.

-So what are your thoughts on hair removal creams?
-Do you prefer their ease of use and painlessness or do you prefer the longer lasting effects of epilating/waxing?
+So what are your thoughts on this guide on how to use hair removal creams?
+Do you prefer their ease of use and painlessness associated with hairless creams or do you prefer the longer lasting effects of epilating/waxing?
 Let us know in the comments sections below.